 The Option To Upload Your Own Images And Files

 To change colours of a project, this is great for designing paper cuts if you keep all of your images the same colour.
 Or for a multi layered project use the colours you intend to use to cut out for a visual idea of the project.
+You will also use the colour option for designing print and cut options.

 Select And Deselect

-Align Text And Images
+Align Text And Images In Cricut

 You can align images and text in whichever format you want to fit in with your project.
+To Alight text or images right click and select all the images and fonts together, click align and choose from the drop down options.

 Arrange Layers Of A Project